maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 ### Note

 **/!\ Cache is shared by all services**
-*This means if an IP is banned, all services which are protected by an instance of a plugin will deny requests from that IP*
+*This means if an IP is banned, all services which are protected by an instance of the plugin will deny requests from that IP*

 ### Variables
 - Enabled